International Business with Language and Culture

 IBLC majors must take foreign language courses through the 300 level in order be introduced to the basic vocabulary of business.
 Click here to learn about the 11 languages offered at John Carroll.
 You’ll also take two courses that focus on some aspect of the culture of the country associated with that language.
 In these classes you’ll cover contemporary political, social, and/or economic factors through a historical and/or cultural perspective, allowing you to see how the country became what it is today.

 The business core courses will assure that you have a broad and solid understanding of all the business functions.
 The required international business courses will assure that you have all the technical knowledge required in international business contexts.
 The international business electives give you the opportunity to specialize your knowledge in marketing, finance, economics or logistics.

-In addition, there are three practical requirements to the major: a semester abroad, an international internship, and a domestic internship.
+In addition, there are two practical requirements to the major: a semester abroad, and an international or domestic internship.

 To learn more specifics about international business with language and culture, please visit our Undergraduate Bulletin.

 There are two practical requirements of the IBLC major: a semester abroad, and an international internship or domestic internship either in northeast Ohio or another part of the U.S.